adibarra/nginx-static/README.md

 # NGINX Static Server

-This is a little docker image for hosting static content efficiently.
+Docker image for hosting static content efficiently.
+It is meant to be used as part of a Dockerfile build step.

 ## Features